-The following instructions refer to Freetouch v1.1 and earlier.
-For v1.2 and newer, click here.
+The following instructions refer to Freetouch v1.2 and above.

 Freetouch installs a System Tray application that provides access to the Control Panel to adjust Freetouch settings, and to manually exit Freetouch.